arleyc/PCAtest/README.md

 each PC axis, and of the contributions of each observed variable to the significant axes based on permutation-based statistical tests.
-PCAtest uses random permutations to build null distributions for several statistics of a PCAanalysis: Psi (Vieira 2012), Phi (Gleason and Staelin 1975), the rank-of-roots (ter Braak 1988), the index of the loadings (Vieira 2012), and the correlations of the PC with the variables (Jackson 1991).
+PCAtest uses random permutations to build null distributions for several statistics of a PCAanalysis: Psi (Vieira 2012),Phi (Gleason and Staelin 1975), the rank-of-roots (ter Braak 1988), the index of the loadings (Vieira 2012), and the correlations of the PC with the variables (Jackson 1991).
 Comparing these distributions with the observed values